Create Custom Azure Reports

 After reviewing the configuration summary, you have several options:

-• Apply Changes - Applies the changes to the current report and reloads the data immediately (available when editing existing custom reports)
+• Apply Changes - Applies the changes and reloads the data immediately (available when editing existing custom reports)

 • Save as Custom... - Saves the configuration as a new custom report with a name of your choice